 1. Check your IP address

 Before connecting to your VPN, write down your current IP address.
-After connecting, check your IP address again.
+After connecting, recheck your IP address.
 If it changes, your VPN is working!

 2. Test DNS leaks